Whistleblower News & Articles

 As Attorney General Holder prepares to leave the Department of Justice, questions about his commitment to prosecuting executives of banks continues.
 An insightful recent report shows the stark contrast between the way the DOJ handled the savings and loan crisis of the late 1980s and how it handled the banks’ role in the financial crisis that nearly brought down the U.S. economy in 2008-2009.

-The report also highlights how the recent multi-billion dollar settlements with banks are not really so big and are largely subsidized by the shareholders, bondholders, and the taxpayers, with the responsible executives facing no jail time and indeed not even facing civil penalties or exclusion from working in the industry.
+The report also highlights how the recent multi-billion dollar settlements with banks smaller than they appear and largely subsidized by the shareholders, bondholders, and the taxpayers.
+The responsible executives frequently escaped prosecution and facE no jail time and indeed not even facing civil penalties or exclusion from working in the industry.

 With the changing of the guard at the top of the DOJ, it will be worth watching to see if anything about the DOJ’s approach to financial fraud really changes or if the criminal side of the Department simply lacks the will, the leadership, or the vision to prosecute individual executives who cross the line.
-It is a good bet that there are sophisticated financial frauds going on right now, in real time–it is imperative to stop them and to punish the perpetrators.
-To do that, courageous whistleblowers are needed–and so is a committed DOJ.
+Sophisticated financial fraudsters are undoubtedly operating right now.
+We must stop them and to punish the perpetrators.
+To do that, we need courageous whistleblowers –and a committed DOJ.